rodr0304/bestbuy-deployment/README.md

-# Best Buy Cloud-Native Application
+# Best Buy Cloud-Native Application.

 ## Overview
 This project is a cloud-native microservices-based application developed as part of the CST8915 Final Project.
 The application simulates a simplified Best Buy system using a modern architecture deployed on Azure Kubernetes Service (AKS).